+a.
 Documentation of Employee Salary and Benefits

-The County Department Director and/or County Board-will document employee salary, benefits, and withholdings on Payroll records.
-County Department expenditures Medical Assistance Expenditure payroll allowances shall be listed-supported on timesheets Payrolls separate from other county personnel costs.
-These Payrolls must be available for audit and retained as per Colorado Office of State Archives requirements set forth in C.R.S. § 24-80-102 i) Documentation of Employee Salary and Benefits ii.)
+The County Department Director and/or County Board-will document employee salary, benefits, and withholdings on Ppayroll records.
+County Department expenditures Medical Assistance expenditures payroll allowances shall be listed-supported on timesheets Ppayrolls separate from other county personnel costs.
+These Ppayrolls must be available for audit and retained as per Colorado Office of State Archives requirements set forth in C.R.S. § 24-80-102 i,) Documentation of Employee Salary and Benefits ii.)
 Controls Over Employee Salary and Benefits b.
 Employee Wage Assignments